-For those of you who don’t like to read lengthy articles, the answer to the question “is help for the shy child necessary?” is NO!
+For those of you who don’t like to read lengthy articles, the short answer to the question “is help for the shy child necessary?” is NO!

 If you do like reading, continue on and I will discuss why a shy child does not require any kind of therapy.

 They have both been raised the same way by the same 2 parents, so it most definitely seems that shyness is a personality trait.

-My daughter is now 8 and is starting to come out of her shell more and more each day.
-She no longer fears new social situations the way she used to.
-She has many friends and loves having “parties”!
-She still finds it difficult to talk to adults, but she has come a long way from the shy 2 year old that she was.
+She still finds it difficult to talk to adults, but she has come a long way from the (extremely) shy preschooler that she was.

 I still vividly remember dropping my daughter off for her first day of daycare when she was close to 3 years old.
 She clung to me and cried and cried.

 According to the daycare teachers she didn’t speak to them until the last month.
 Then, when she chose to speak it was always in a whisper and she would use only a few words at a time.

 Her teachers were lucky if they heard her voice.
 However, she did start speaking when spoken too.